Virginia Beach Department of Emergency Medical Services: 2019 Courthouse Shooting

-On May 31, 2019, a disgruntled employee shot and killed 12 people and injured 4 in a workplace shooting at the Princess Anne Courthouse complex, located in the city of Virginia Beach and within the Princess Anne Courthouse Volunteer Rescue Squad's first due response area.
+On May 31, 2019, a disgruntled employee shot and killed 12 people and injured 4 in a workplace shooting at the Princess Anne Courthouse municipal complex, located in the city of Virginia Beach and within the Princess Anne Courthouse Volunteer Rescue Squad's first due response area.
 Within minutes of the first report, ambulances were staged at the Courthouse fire station and multiple units including ambulances and EMS vehicles from Norfolk, U.S. military bases and other local areas were backfilling Virginia Beach EMS stations along with initiation of a Mass Casualty Incident.

-After the shooting, Virginia Beach EMS along with local organizations offered support and counselling to volunteer and paid staff.
+After the shooting, Virginia Beach EMS along with local organizations offered support and counseling to volunteer and paid staff.
 Black ribbons were authorized to be worn on city IDs and over uniform badges. #VBStrong stickers were added to many public safety vehicles, including ambulances.
 Today, the Virginia Beach EMS department offers training on their response to new members as well as local public safety agencies to share lessons learned.